Protection against radiation from construction products

 In indoor spaces regularly occupied by people, the reference level for gamma radiation from construction products is 1 millisievert per calendar year.
 The activity index was introduced for the purposes of simplification.
 If the activity index determined is less than or equal to 1, the reference level of 1 millisievert per calendar year for the effective dose is deemed to be complied with and the construction product can be placed on the market without restrictions (cf. Section 135(1) StrlSchG).

-If the activity index determined exceeds the permissible level of 1, the manufacturer or importer must notify the competent authority immediately.
+If the activity index determined exceeds the permissible level of 1, the manufacturer or the person placing the product on the market must notify the competent authority immediately.
 Within one month of such notification, the competent authority can then order measures to ensure that the reference level is adhered to when the construction product is used for buildings featuring indoor spaces regularly occupied by people or prohibit its use (cf. Section 135(3) StrlSchG).
 The construction product may only be placed on the market after the one-month period has expired or in compliance with the measures ordered by the competent authority.

-The obligated party, i.e. the manufacturer or importer, must also inform those involved in construction about the restrictions that have been ordered.
-If these persons are not known, the construction product must be provided with accompanying documents indicating the applicable use restrictions (cf. Section 135(4) StrlSchG).
+The obligated party, i.e. the manufacturer or the person placing the product on the market, must also inform those involved in construction about the restrictions that have been ordered.
+If the persons involved are not known, the construction product must be provided with accompanying documents indicating the applicable use restrictions (cf. Section 135(4) StrlSchG).

-If you manufacture construction products in Germany or import them into the country, and these products contain mineral primary raw materials (in accordance with Annex 9 StrlSchG) or residues (in accordance with Annex 1 StrlSchG), you are obliged to determine the specific activity of the radionuclides radium-226, thorium-232 (or radium-228) and potassium-40.
+If you manufacture construction products in Germany or place them on the German market, and these products contain mineral primary raw materials (in accordance with Annex 9 StrlSchG) or residues (in accordance with Annex 1 StrlSchG), you are obliged to determine the specific activity of the radionuclides radium-226, thorium-232 (or radium-228) and potassium-40.

 If the specific activity index (see Annex 17 StrlSchV) exceeds the permissible reference level, you must notify the competent authority immediately.